Quest

 Awake at 3am, every time.

 Three days free.
 No card.
-Somewhere to put it that isn't the dark.
+Someone awake to hear it when the house is quiet.

 Get started